AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: CONSTRAINTS FROM THE THEORETICAL MODELS

-ADIPLS (the Aarhus adiabatic oscillation package) is a programme for calculation of adiabatic oscillations of stellar models (\citet{Christensen2008}).
-We used it to calculate the frequencies of the model at each step of our evolutionary state.
-As a result, we got the frequencies of the model of $f_{0}$ and $f_{1}$ then deduced the variation of the frequencies of $f_{0}$ and $f_{1}$.
-In the calculation, we assumed that $f_{0}$ and $f_{1}$ are the frequencies with $l=0$ and $n=1,2$.
+ADIPLS (the Aarhus adiabatic oscillation package) is a programe for calculation of adiabatic oscillations of stellar models \citep{Christensen2008}.
+We used it to calculate the frequencies of the eigen modes of the model at each step of our evolutionary state.
+As a result, we got the frequencies of the model of $F_{0}$ and $F_{1}$ then deduced the variation of the frequencies of $F_{0}$ and $F_{1}$.
+In the calculation, the input frequencies $F_{0}$ and $F_{1}$ are the fundamental and first overtone frequencies with quantum numbers of $l=0$ and $n=1,2$, respectively.

-We calculated the evolutionary tracks from $1.68\ M_{\odot}$ to $1.88\ M_{\odot}$, getting the frequencies on each tracks, as shown in Figure \ref{fig7}.

-In Figure \ref{fig7}, one can see that the models with appropriate frequencies for AE UMa could appear (a) just before the first turn-offs, (b) after the first and before the second turn-offs, (c) just after the second turn-offs.
+We calculated the evolutionary tracks from $1.30\ M_{\odot}$ to $2.30\ M_{\odot}$, and got the frequency values on each tracks, as shown in Figure \ref{fig8}.
+Figure~\ref{fig8} (a) and (b) show that the models with appropriate frequencies for AE UMa could appear (i) just before the first turn-offs, (ii) after the first and before the second turn-offs, (iii) just after the second turn-offs.
+We integrated the constraints from $f_{0}$ and $f_{1}$ and got the results shown in Figure \ref{fig8} (c).

-In addition, we also calculated the variation of the frequencies of the models using ADIPLS.
-The results are shown in Figure \ref{fig8}.
-It was not surprising that Figure \ref{fig8} was in accord with Figure \ref{fig6}, which showed also the variation of the fundamental frequency.
+In addition, we also calculated the variations of the frequencies of the eigen-modes of the models by using ADIPLS.
+Adding the constraint from $(1/P_{0})(dP_{0}/dt)$ which are thought to be due to the evolutionary effects, we got the results in Figure \ref{fig9}.

-In Figure \ref{fig9}, we show the models with variation of the first overtone frequency $f_{1}$ in accord with the observed values.
-For the adiabaticity of the code ADIPLS, we get the variation of $f_{1}$ almost as that of $f_{0}$, with the same scale and the sign, even though they may not be equal to each other exactly in every points.